os6sense/chrysopoeia/README.md

                to 1, 2, 3, and 4; ASSUMING that 4 values were matched by the
                selector

+model[:blah] - We want compatability, at a later date with assigns[:thing] as
+               in Phoenix.Conn, so for now we will use model as an alias for assigns

 transforms = MyTranformations.init("local.html")
 transformed = Transforms.apply(conn, transforms)